Scope of our regulation

-From street fundraising to large-scale fundraising events, we regulate all fundraising in England, Wales and Northern Ireland carried out by charitable institutions and third party fundraisers.
+We regulate all fundraising in England, Wales and Northern Ireland carried out by charitable institutions and third-party fundraisers.
 This includes:

-- other organisations with entirely or predominantly charitable, philanthropic and benevolent objectives, and;
+- other organisations with entirely or predominantly charitable, philanthropic and benevolent objectives (for example, community interest companies)

-- agencies and other organisations employed by charities to raise funds for them.
+- commercial agencies and other organisations employed by charities to raise funds for them; and

 Where fundraising is carried out in aid of an organisation, but without the organisation's permission, we will assess on a case-by-case basis whether any responsibility can reasonably be assigned to the charity in respect of the activity concerned.